 Lifestyle Medicine isn’t a novel concept; it has roots that stretch far back in history.
 Hippocrates, often regarded as the father of medicine, recognized the healing power of food centuries ago.
 His philosophy was simple yet profound: “Let food be thy medicine and medicine be thy food.”
 Hippocrates wasn’t alone in this belief; ancient healing traditions also emphasized lifestyle as a vital component of well-being.

 Abraham Maslow, renowned for his creation of Maslow’s Hierarchy of Needs in 1943, held the view that within each of us lies an inner nature striving to realize our true potential.
 He described this inner nature as delicate, subtle, and easily influenced by habit.
 It resonates with the wisdom of listening to our gut instincts.
 While we may not have all the answers about health and wellness, our inner nature, our intuition, often knows what’s best for us.
 So why do we sometimes ignore it?
 Is it a lack of trust or an inability to hear our inner voice?
 Do we lack the willpower to follow its guidance?

-This is where a Health Coach comes into play.
-A Health Coach will help you hear the subtle cues your inner nature is trying to share with you.
-A Health Coach will help you find a vision to work towards, create actions steps to move towards your vision, and help you find ways to hold yourself accountable.
-It’s ideal to start small and build on each action step to create something great.
-This idea was stated well by Vincent Van Gogh, Great things are done by a series of small things brought together.
+This is where a Health Coach can make a difference.
+A Health Coach can help you tune in to the subtle cues your inner nature is sending your way.
+They’ll assist you in defining a vision for your health, creating actionable steps to move closer to that vision, and finding ways to hold yourself accountable.
+Starting small and building upon these steps is key, as articulated by Vincent Van Gogh: “Great things are done by a series of small things brought together.

 Interested in Health Coaching or FDN?
 Functional Diagnostic Nutrition® and the DRESS for Health Success® Program are proven methods that have helped thousands of people!
 To learn more, book a complimentary call.